 Buyers usually have to bring money to the closing.
 Ask the title company what forms of payment it accepts.
 Chances are you can’t use a personal check.

 If you have to move money into your bank account to pay your closing costs, do so a week ahead to avoid last-minute problems.
-If the title company requires the funds in the form of a cashier’s check, stop by the bank a few days before closing to pick it up.
+If the title company requires the funds in the form of a cashier’s check, or they want the funds wired, stop by the bank before closing to pick up the check or arrange the transfer.

 If you’re getting a mortgage, you have to buy a title insurance policy.
 Think it protects you against problems with the title of your home?
 Nope, it protects the lender in case the sellers really didn’t own the home or someone else had a claim on it.